VickCG/aws-practice/README.md

 --capabilities CAPABILITY_IAM
 ```

-You also run the `build_and_deploy.sh` bash file to deploy.
+You also might create and run the `build_and_deploy.sh` bash file to deploy.
 It's summary of the above steps.

 #### Testing locally